V1EngineeringInc/V1EngineeringInc-Docs/docs/electronics/jackpot.md

 V1 Engineering specific files - Keep an eye on this page or you can even subscribe to updates to know anytime the configuration files have changed, [Config and macros are here](https://github.com/V1EngineeringInc/FluidNC_Configs). **The Current tested and confimed files are in the V2 folder for your machine type** You need to download these to load them after flashing.

-FluidNC Firmware - **The Current tested and confimed FluidNC version is 3.7.17**, use anything newer than this with caution.
-10/28/24-anything newer currently has a random crashing bug....Mitch almost has it fixed, hang tight, pre 9 looks promising.
+FluidNC Firmware - **The Current tested and confimed FluidNC version is 3.9.1**, use anything newer than this with caution.
+11/1/2024- Configs updated as well, good idea to update them as well.
+Be sure to test homing after updates as some of the numbers have changed, also take note of your pull off values to keep things level and square after an update.

 ### Updating / Installing Firmware